Home

 Barnham

-Barrow c.TL760639: Stone set in pavement said to mark where highwayman hanged, & turns over at midnight on New Year's Eve.
+Barrow c.TL760639: Stone once set in pavement said to mark where highwayman hanged, & turns over at midnight on New Year's Eve.

 Beccles TM421904: Boulder embedded in steep bank in Puddingmoor, once theorised as original sacred site of town.